 He may not have made a fortune, but Baylis had a profound impact from a humanitarian point of view.
 Trevor made the hand-crank radio more accessible and affordable.

-Over the years, many people have criticised the design of the Trevor Baylis radio, claiming that it’s too large, robust, or heavy.
+Over the years, many people have criticized the design of the Trevor Baylis radio, claiming that it’s too large, robust, or heavy.
 However, Trevor was looking for something that could survive the complicated environmental conditions in developing nations in Africa.

 Baylis introduced companies to the importance of knowing how to balance social, environmental, and ethical decisions in their design choices.